White-headed fruit dove

 The species is endemic to Makira and the nearby islands of Ugi and Malaupaina in the Solomon Islands.
 It inhabits lowland, hill, and ridge forest, along with neighbouring agricultural areas, and is especially common in foothills.
 Its diet consists of small-seeded fruits and berries.
-The International Union for Conservation of Nature considers it near-threatened.
+The International Union for Conservation of Nature considers it least concern.
 Although it can adapt to disturbed habitat, it is threatened by deforestation and habitat loss.

 Taxonomy and systematics

 The white-headed fruit dove was originally described as Iotreron eugeniae by the English ornithologist John Gould in 1856 based on specimens from the Solomon Islands archipelago.
 It was then moved to the fruit dove genus Ptilinopus by the English zoologist George Robert Gray in the same year.
 The name of the genus comes from the Ancient Greek ptilon (feather) and pous (foot), while the specific name eugeniae is in honour of Eugénie de Montijo, wife of Napoleon III.
 "White-headed fruit dove" is the official common name designated by the International Ornithologists' Union (IOU).
 Another name for the species is "Eugenie's fruit dove".

 The white-headed fruit dove is one of over 50 species of pigeon in the fruit dove genus Ptilinopus, which is found throughout Southeast Asia and Oceania.
 Within the genus, it is most closely related to the claret-breasted fruit dove (Ptilinopus viridis), with which its taxonomy is unclear.
 Some authors have treated the two as being conspecific (of the same species), while others treat them as different species but treat P. v. vicinus and P. v. lewisii (two subspecies that are currently treated as part of the claret-breasted fruit dove) as subspecies of the white-headed fruit dove.
 The IOU currently treats the white-headed fruit dove as having no subspecies.

 A 2014 study of mitochondrial and nuclear DNA by Alice Cibois and colleagues found that the white-headed fruit dove was nested inside a population of the lewisii subspecies, which may either support transferring the subspecies vicinus and lewisii to the white-headed fruit dove, or may have been caused by incomplete lineage sorting (retention of ancestral variation in genes).
 The same study also found that the white-headed and claret-breasted fruit doves were together sister (most closely related) to the orange-bellied fruit dove, and that these species are together sister to a clade (group of all the descendants of a common ancestor) formed by the grey-headed, pink-spotted, Wallace's, orange-fronted, and ornate fruit doves.
 The most basal species in the group is the Tanna fruit dove.
 The following cladogram shows the relationships of the white-headed fruit dove with other species in its group based on the 2014 study: